tmpbased/parenj/README.md

-# Parenj: The Paren Programming Language written in Java #
+# ParenJ: The Paren Programming Language written in Java #

-(C) 2013 Kim, Taegyoon
+(C) 2013-2014 Kim, Taegyoon

 Paren is a dialect of Lisp.
 It is designed to be an embedded language.
 You can use Java in your Paren program.